cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/2 - Active Directory/4 - Post compromise attacks.md

 # Pass attacks (pass password or hash)

-If we crack a password or we can dump the SAM hashes we can leverage on them to perform lateral movments in the networks.
+If we crack a password or we can dump the SAM hashes we can leverage on them to perform lateral movements in the networks.

+**==Basically we have a password of an user and we want to move on the domain, maybe to performm a privilege escalation.==**

+**==If the compromised user has access to different resources or hosts we use the password to access to them.==**
 ## crackmapexec
 With the tool `crackmapexec` we can see if it is possible to move laterally on the network with the retrieved password.

+**==It checks if the password we have can be used on other hosts or resources in the domain.==**

 We can run it in this way:
 ```bash